By David Willis

 The email landscape is very different to what it was at the start of the 21st century.
 Mobile devices are now the most popular devices for reading emails.
 New email clients have appeared and legacy systems have disappeared.
 Instant messaging and social media have enhanced the way we communicate digitally.
-And email laws have had a huge impact on how email is viewed as a communications platform.
-From a sweeping new set of laws from the European Union know as the General Data Protection Regulation (EU) 2016/679 (GDPR) to a new consumer privacy act in California, email is becoming more tightly regulated in an age where phishing, spam and cyber attacks are becoming more commonplace.
+And ever increasing email laws impact heavily on how it is used within the business world.

 Well, let’s answer that question with another question…how many emails are your employees sending a year?
 Most likely, it will be in the thousands if not more so.
 That’s plenty of opportunities for just one email to damage your company’s reputation, be it accidentally or maliciously, through libelous comments, leaking of confidential data, copyright infringement and even transmission of viral content.
 Even in 2019, it still makes absolute sense for companies of all sizes to use email disclaimers to protect their brand reputation and corporate liability.

 But why do we even use them in the first place?
 The appearance of a disclaimer can be slightly unpleasant after all.
 Email disclaimers were originally created to cover confidentiality breaches, adhere to various email regulations and prevent companies being liable for negligent advice.

 Take the United States for example.
-It has what is seen to be the most complete set of email disclaimer laws in the world.
+It has the most complete set of email disclaimer laws in the world.
 The Federal Information Security Management Act (FISMA) states that for regulatory compliance, an appropriate disclaimer needs to be included in all email communications.
 This then filters down into different industries where there are different requirements.

-Now, a disclaimer is only meant to be used to inform patients and does not actually make a company fully compliant with HIPAA law.
+Now, a disclaimer is only meant to inform patients and does not make a company fully compliant with HIPAA law.
 Nonetheless, it is designed to ensure that patients are aware that the email they are receiving is not 100% secure, the content placed within the message is of a confidential nature, and that they should pass the email on to the relevant person if they are not actually the correct recipient.
 The U.S. Securities and Exchange Commission (SEC) and Gramm-Leach-Bliley Act (GLBA) also have similar requirements to financial institutions.

 An example of a HIPAA email disclaimer would be: